JoeyTheAsian/pd3-Stuyrim-JoeyTong-JackyLo-JustinKim-SeanYip/README.md

   got run() method to start the actual game ticks in the Screen class.
 Game is now refreshing at a rate of around 120 frames per second

+  Jacky currently working on the player classes, specifically the special attacks

+  Added more variables in the Unit class to help the game engine (hopefully)

+  Monster classes needed some tweaks, and monsters in the volcano level need coding

+  Boss for the volcano level is TBD.
+Maybe the volcano level will be the last level.